-The exhibition in the Foundry Art Centre, Missouri, marks Campbell’s first international solo show and comprises a range of sculptural installations, photographic works, and video projections.
+The exhibition in the Foundry Art Centre, Missouri, marks Campbell’s first international show and comprises a range of sculptural installations, photographic works, and video projections.

 Collectively, the works attest to a mapping of socially contentious zones.
 They invite viewers to examine the signs, patterns, and social behaviours that define cities which are in a state of rapid urbanization and continual transition, due in part, to the age-old relationship between capital and city building.
-Some of the works contemplate the contentious impact of rezoning, a municipal land-use planning tool, which has the potential to segregate certain demographics while marginalizing or displacing others.
+Some of the works contemplate the contentious impact of rezoning, a municipal land-use planning tool, which has the potential to segregate certain demographics while inadvertently marginalizing or displacing others.

 The impetus for this body of work is partly derived from investigations conducted by urban planner Kevin Lynch, as discussed in The Image of the City (1960), where he identified five elements common to everyone’s mental map of their city: paths, edges, districts, nodes, and landmarks.
 In this respect, We Made (Pretend) Plans is an exhibition that pays tribute to the urban theorist and his belief that “the form of a city… must invite its viewers to explore the world.”